 Alberta and British Columbia, Canada, and a portion of Baja California Norte, Mexico, are all part of the Western Interconnection and have adopted or are adopting mandatory Reliability Standards based on FERC-approved Standards.
 WECC has entered into agreements with the Alberta Market Surveillance Administrator (MSA) and the British Columbia Utilities Commission (BCUC) under which WECC performs various compliance monitoring and enforcement activities to help ensure reliability across international borders within the Western Interconnection.
-Mexico is not currently participating in WECC and Western Interconnection-related CMEP activities.
+Mexico is not currently participating in WECC and Western Interconnection-related CMEP activities4.

-- The volume and complexity of registration activities will increase in accordance with FERC's Order on IBRs and integration of renewable resources and related energy storage devices in the Western Interconnection, which included modifications to the registration criteria that will result in more IBRs that must register. - An increase in certification reviews is anticipated with FERC Order 881's deadline requiring all transmission providers to use ambient adjusted ratings (AAR) as the basis for evaluating near-term transmission service to increase the accuracy of near-term line ratings, as entities that make frequent or significant functionality changes to their Energy Management Systems to meet AAR implementation requirements may require a certification review. - All Inherent Risk Assessment and oversight planning activities are aligned around identifying, prioritizing, and addressing risks to the Western Interconnection.
+- The volume and complexity of registration activities will increase in accordance with FERC's Order on IBRs and integration of renewable resources and related energy storage devices in the Western Interconnection, which included modifications to the registration criteria that will result in more IBRs that must register. - An increase in certification reviews is anticipated with FERC Order 881's deadline requiring all transmission providers to use ambient adjusted ratings (AAR) as the basis for evaluating nearterm transmission service to increase the accuracy of near-term line ratings, as entities that make frequent or significant functionality changes to their Energy Management Systems to meet AAR implementation requirements may require a certification review. - All Inherent Risk Assessment and oversight planning activities are aligned around identifying, prioritizing, and addressing risks to the Western Interconnection.
 With trends in registration requests, the changing reliability and security landscape, and risk mitigation strategies, workloads of all program areas of the Reliability and Security Oversight department will increase under the risk-based framework. - Monitoring activities for non-U.S. jurisdictions will continue according to the approved agreements and applicable compliance monitoring programs with Canadian authorities.
 In accordance with the NERC Rules of Procedure, Appendix 5A, WECC staff continues to participate in NERC-led Registration Review Panels. - WECC fully supports ERO Enterprise efforts and activities to evaluate business practices, tools, consistency, implementation, and guidance within the risk- based CMEP.
-Staff will provide feedback to the ERO Enterprise on emerging and existing risks, with an emphasis on standards development, standards modification, monitoring approaches, enforcement considerations, and potential gaps.
+Staff will provide feedback to the ERO Enterprise on emerging and existing risks, with an emphasis on standards development, standards modification, monitoring approaches, enforcement considerations, and potential gaps. - Legal fees related to any hearing that may arise are not budgeted and will be funded through working capital reserves.
+Costs related to hearing officers and procedures will be funded by NERC.

-&lt;sup>4 WECC has historically entered into an annual agreement with CRE; at the time of this filing, the regulatory environment in Mexico remains uncertain.
+4 WECC has historically entered into an annual agreement with CRE; at the time of this filing, the regulatory environment in Mexico remains uncertain.
 WECC is monitoring this situation, while using other means to monitor the reliability of the Mexican portion of the BPS and is engaging with the appropriate Mexican authorities regarding the drafting of a new agreement.